Skeletal anatomy of upper extremity

 The elbow joint has other important anatomical features:

-- Capsule- thin, structure that surrounds the anterior and posterior components of the joint
+- Capsule- a thin structure that surrounds the anterior and posterior components of the joint

-- Bursae- act as fluid-filled sac that provides cushioning and friction reduction between tendons, joints, muscles and bone
+- Bursae- act as fluid-filled sacs that provide cushioning and friction reduction between tendons, joints, muscles, and bone

-The ligaments that aid in movement of the elbow region are:
+The ligaments that aid in the movement of the elbow region are:

 - Ulnar collateral ligament

-- Ligament is triangle in shape running anteriorly, posteriorly, and obliquely to reinforce the medial humeroradial joint
+- Ligament is triangular in shape, running anteriorly, posteriorly, and obliquely to reinforce the medial humeroradial joint

 - Radial collateral ligament

-- Fan shaped ligament that runs from lateral epicondyle to annular ligament to support the humeroradial joint laterally
+- Fan-shaped ligament that runs from the lateral epicondyle to the annular ligament, to support the humeroradial joint laterally

 - Annular ligament

-- Cone shaped ligament that envelopes the radial head and attaches to the medial ulna; provides protection to radial head
+- Cone-shaped ligament that envelopes the radial head and attaches to the medial ulna; protects the radial head

 - Quadrate ligament

-- Extends from radial notch on ulna surface to the neck of the radius; reinforces the inferior portion of the joint capsule
+- Extends from the radial notch on the ulna surface to the neck of the radius; reinforces the inferior portion of the joint capsule

 - Distal radioulnar ligament

-- Comprised of anterior and posterior radioulnar ligament to provide strength to the capsule
+- Composed of the anterior and posterior radioulnar ligaments to provide strength to the capsule

 Wrist and hand region